ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

 =================

-In this section, we will continue to customize the plugin created from the previous section, this plugin will calculate the oil velocity to the power of a given exponent provided by the user from the user interface.
+In this section, we will continue to customize the plugin created from the previous section.
+This plugin will calculate the oil velocity to the power of a given exponent provided by the user from the user interface.

 The following equation describes the plugin: